HouseTrip/housetrip.github.com/_posts/2013-11-14-good-readmes.md

-Whether you're building a Ruby Gem, Javascript library, new application, or service, the most important category of users you should think of is **fellow developers** who will add features, integrate your software, deploy it, or otherwise use it.
+Whether you're building a Ruby Gem, Javascript library, new application, or service, your
+**fellow developers** will hopefully add features, integrate your software, deploy it, or otherwise use it.

-Good design starts from the users' needs, not from data modeling, code design, or architecture.
+We're all aware that good design starts from the users' needs, not from data modeling, code design, or architecture.

-The very first piece of information those users will be exposed to is not your database schema, a running app, and it's certainly not your test suite.
+The very first piece of information those users will be exposed to is not your database schema, a running app, and it's certainly not your test suite:

-*Developers will start with your README*.
+> Developers will start with your README

+if only because it's your project's "landing page" on Github.

-If it's bad, depending on the situation they'll just move on and find another tool, have trouble understanding what's going on, or misuse your code.
+If your README is bad, depending on the situation they'll just move on and find another tool, have trouble understanding what's going on, or misuse your code.
 In a company setting, this is even more important as there might not be another initialsource of knowledge about the software (Stack Overflow,